 Some evening and very occasional weekend working may be required to attend meetings or events.

 What to expect

 - The work is predominately office based, mainly in shared offices and can involve contact with a variety of people.
+It may also be possible to work from home.
 Some local government officers will be expected to carry out site or estate visits, which can be conducted in all weathers.

 - For some senior posts, the role may involve travel within a working day, although absence from home overnight is uncommon.
-A company car is not usually offered, but mileage for site visits or travelling to meetings is generally payable.
+Typically, you won't receive a company car, but mileage for site visits or travelling to meetings is generally offered.

-- Overseas work or travel is highly unlikely, but again may be possible depending on the department or seniority of the role.
+- Overseas work or travel is unlikely but may be possible depending on the department or seniority of the role.

 Although this area of work is open to all graduates, a relevant degree or HND in the following subjects may increase your chances:

 - business studies and management

 However, your skills and experience are usually considered more important than your degree discipline.

 For roles in specialist areas such as planning or housing you may need a relevant degree in, for example, town planning, urban design or housing.